ctools/ctools/doc/source/users/user_manual/likelihood.rst

 :math:`\delta_{kl}` is the Kronecker delta that is :math:`1` for :math:`k=l` and :math:`0` otherwise. :math:`\lambda` is a damping parameter that initially is set to 0.001.
-If a Levenberg-Marquardt iteration leads to an increase of the log-likelihood function, :math:`\lambda` is decreased by a factor of 10.
-If the log-likelihood function does not improve, :math:`\lambda` is increased by a factor of 10 and the iteration is repeated.
+If a Levenberg-Marquardt iteration leads to an increase of the log-likelihood function :math:`\ln L(M)`, :math:`\lambda` is decreased by a factor of 10.
+If the log-likelihood function :math:`\ln L(M)` does not improve, :math:`\lambda` is increased by a factor of 10 and the iteration is repeated.
 The iterations stop when the log-likelihood increase is less than a small value, typically 0.005; the optimiser status is then set to ``converged``.
-The iterations are also stopped if the log-likelihood function does not improve for (typically) ten iterations; the optimiser status is then set to ``stalled``.
+The iterations are also stopped if the log-likelihood function does not increase for (typically) ten iterations; the optimiser status is then set to ``stalled``.
 The matrix equation is solved using a sparse matrix Cholesky decomposition.
 Parameters are constrained within their parameter limits in case they exist.

 Model fitting using the Levenberg-Marquardt algorithm is implemented by :ref:`ctlike`.